Heterogeneous node copying from hidden network structure

 where we have used the property that $p_O(k<2) = 0$.
 Recalling that $\langle k_O \rangle = 6$ and $\langle k_O^2 \rangle \approx 62$, the number of twigs scales as $S_2 \sim 28t$, such that

+The observed network can be recovered from the hidden network by converting every wedge in $G_H$ into a triangle.
+This can be thought of as complete triadic closure where every possible triangle which can be closed, from the addition of a single edge to the hidden network, is closed.
+This implies that the CCM has the largest possible transitivity from a single iteration of triadic closure on a random recursive tree.

-The local clustering coefficient, $cc(\alpha)$, is defined for node $\alpha$ as the number of edges between the $(k_O)_\alpha$ neighbors of $\alpha$, normalized by the the number of edges in a complete subgraph of size $(k_O)_\alpha$.
+The local clustering coefficient, $cc(\alpha)$, is defined as the number of edges between the $(k_O)_\alpha$ neighbours of $\alpha$, normalised by the the number of edges in a complete subgraph of size $(k_O)_\alpha$.
 For the CCM,

-where the first term corresponds to the complete subgraph of the $(k_H)_\alpha$ neighbors of $\alpha$ in $G_H$, and the sum contributes the edges from one complete subgraph formed by node ${\alpha,\beta}$ and its $(k_H)_{\alpha,\beta} - 1$ neighbors, excluding $\alpha$.
+where the first term corresponds to the complete subgraph of the $(k_H)_\alpha$ neighbours of $\alpha$ in $G_H$, and the sum contributes the edges from one complete subgraph formed by node ${\alpha,\beta}$ and its $(k_H)_{\alpha,\beta} - 1$ neighbours, excluding $\alpha$.
 The global clustering coefficient, $CC(G_O)$, is defined as the average of Eq.~\eqref{eq:cc_local} over all nodes in the network.
-Calculating this in simulations, $CC(G_O) \approx 0.771$ for large $t$.
+In simulations, $CC(G_O) \approx 0.771$ for large $t$.